 Click for an overview of the SOLIDAR Network.

 The Secretary General acts as the link between the General Assembly, the Board of Directors and the Secretariat.
 He is responsible for the management of the Secretariat and represents SOLIDAR and its values externally.
 Currently, Mikael Leyi holds this position since May 2020.

-SOLIDAR members are active in the different policy teams at SOLIDAR (Social Affairs, International Cooperation and Education), Working Groups (Cooperation in the Field and ad hoc) as well as around projects.
-Participation is open to all full and affiliated members and committees meet 3-4 times a year.
+SOLIDAR members are active in the different policy teams at SOLIDAR (Social Affairs, International Cooperation and Education & LLL), Working Groups and Forums (Cooperation in the Field and ad hoc) as well as around projects.
+Participation is open to all full and affiliated members and the different forums meet 3-4 times a year.

 SOLIDAR was founded in 1948 to encourage international cooperation between social aid organisations connected to the labour movement.
 First know as International Workers’ Aid the organisation set up its headquarters in Brussels in 1995 and was renamed SOLIDAR.
 A detailed description of SOLIDAR’s history can be found in the publication ‘SOLIDAR, history of a movement’ (published in 2008).